 - Talking with a physician about medication to stop drinking that can help combat alcohol cravings

-- Attending alcohol therapy to establish goals, develop coping skills, and treat co-occurring conditions like depression and anxiety
+- Attending alcohol therapy with a licensed therapist that specializes in treating substance use disorders (like alcohol use disorder).
+Working with a therapist can help you establish goals, develop coping skills, and treat co-occurring conditions like depression and anxiety

 - Attending therapist-moderated online alcohol support groups to get and give support from others navigating similar challenges involving alcohol dependency